 Where we store and use your information

-We transfer, use and/or store your personal information outside of the European Economic Area (“EEA”) and the laws of some of these destination countries may not offer the same standard of protection for personal information as in the UK.
+We transfer, use and/or store your personal information outside of the European Economic Area (“EEA”) and/or the UK and the laws of some of these destination countries may not offer the same standard of protection for personal information as in the UK.

-We currently transfer data to the following countries outside of the EEA: USA, Russian Federation.
+We currently transfer data to the following countries outside of the EEA: USA.

 We may update this in list from time to time and any changes will be communicated to you via an update to this privacy notice.

 Transfers to our third party service providers are to enable them use and store your personal information on our behalf.
 We will, however, put in place appropriate security procedures in order to protect your personal information.
 We also ensure that, where your information is transferred to any country outside the EEA this is done using specific legally-approved safeguards.
 You can request further details and a copy of these by contacting us.